anupanandsingh/anupanand/README.md

 For more information read the official [setup guide](//gohugo.io/overview/installing/) of Hugo.

 ## The config file
-Copy the [`config.toml`](//github.com/davidhampgonsalves/hugo-black-and-light-theme/blob/master/Spock/config.toml) from this themes Spock to your Hugo site or use it as a reference.
+Copy the [`config.toml`](//github.com/davidhampgonsalves/hugo-black-and-light-theme/blob/master/exampleSite/config.toml) from this themes exampleSite to your Hugo site or use it as a reference.

 ## License
 This theme is released under the GPL 3.0 license.
 For more information read the [license](https://raw.githubusercontent.com/davidhampgonsalves/hugo-black-and-light-theme/master/LICENSE).